Living Wage St.Thomas-Elgin

 The living wage is based on a calculation that draws on community-specific data to determine actual expenses that a family of (2) two working parents raising (2) two children face.
 The living wage is an hourly pay required to cover basic expenses such as food, clothing, shelter and transportation.

-Living Wage Brochure
+Living Wage 2024 Statistics

 A living wage allows families to participate in the social, civic and cultural aspects of their community.